 - Paddles were originally used but their use is being superseded by adhesive patches.

-- Adhesive patches are placed most commonly anterio-apically - the anterior patch goes under the right clavicle and the apical patch is placed at the apex.
+- Adhesive patches are placed most commonly antero-apically - the anterior patch goes under the right clavicle and the apical patch is placed at the apex.

 - Adhesive electrodes are better, as they stick to the chest wall, so there is no mess with gels.

-- Paddles require at least 25 lbs of pressure, which is not needed with adhesive electrodes.
+- Paddles require a significant level of force, which is not needed with adhesive electrodes.

 - Adhesive electrodes also allow good ECG trace without interference.